rajivpant/ragbot/README.md

 ### Using curated dataset files

-To use rbot, you can provide curated dataset files and/or folders containing multiple curated dataset files.
+To use ragbot.ai, you can provide curated dataset files and/or folders containing multiple curated dataset files.
 You can view examples of curated dataset files at <https://github.com/rajivpant/rbot/tree/main/example-curated-datasets>

 Example 1: